netgen-layouts/layouts-docs/cookbook/custom_target_types.rst

 Netgen Layouts view layer to display the value of the target in the admin interface.
 Since the target itself usually provides only the scalar identifier as its value, this template usually needs some logic to display the name of the target (from your CMS for example).
-In case of eZ Platform, these templates for example use Twig functions to load the content and location objects and return their names and paths:
+In case of Ibexa CMS, these templates for example use Twig functions to load the content and location objects and return their names and paths: